seung-lab/cross-section/README.md

 # Note: result may be reflected or transposed
 # compared with what you might expect.
 image2d = xs3d.slice(labels, vertex, normal, anisotropy)

+# You can also crop your ROI using physical units
+image2d = xs3d.slice(labels, vertex, normal, anisotropy, crop=100)
 ```

 # Installation